karanthakakr04/devops-bootcamp-exercises/7 - Container with Docker/chapter7-exercises.md

 ## Exercise 4

-Certainly!
-Let's go through the changes you mentioned and update the task list accordingly.
-I'll also explain Docker volumes in detail to clarify their purpose and usage.

 Docker Volumes:
 Docker volumes are a way to persist data generated and used by Docker containers.
 They provide a mechanism to store data outside of the container's filesystem, ensuring that the data remains intact even if the container is stopped, restarted, or deleted.
 Volumes can be used to share data between containers and also between the host machine and containers.